b1uedust/bungie-net-sdk/docs/Destiny2Api.md

 Destiny2Api apiInstance = new Destiny2Api();
 String entityType = "entityType_example"; // String | The type of entity for whom you would like results.
 These correspond to the entity's definition contract name.
 For instance, if you are looking for items, this property should be 'DestinyInventoryItemDefinition'.
 PREVIEW: This endpoint is still in beta, and may experience rough edges.
 The schema is tentatively in final form, but there may be bugs that prevent desirable operation.
-Integer hashIdentifier = 56; // Integer | The hash identifier for the specific Entity you want returned. try {
+Long hashIdentifier = 789L; // Long | The hash identifier for the specific Entity you want returned. try {
     InlineResponse20034 result = apiInstance.destiny2GetDestinyEntityDefinition(entityType, hashIdentifier);
     System.out.println(result);